Monday, 9 February 2015

 About Me

-I am originally from South Manchester in the UK but my home is now in a beautiful rural island location by the beach in North Wales.
+I am originally from the busy South Manchester suberb of Stockport in the UK but I now live in a much more tranquil coastal location on the island of Anglesey in North Wales.

 Friday, 30 January 2015